Axway/open-banking-docs/content/en/docs/Overview/solution.md

 #### Amplify Agents

 Amplify agents are lightweight software applications that run on your data plane host.
-These agents are responsible for gathering information that is happening in your data plane and sending it to the Amplify platform:
+These agents are responsible for gathering information on what is happening in your data plane and sending it to the Amplify platform:

 * **Discovery Agents** automate the process of finding assets deployed in a Gateway (for example, OAS 3.0, WSDL, etc.), and sending them to the Amplify platform where they are made available in the Catalog.
 Consumers can subscribe to use the discovered assets, at which point the agent helps to natively provision this subscription in the Gateway.
 * **Traceability Agents** collect usage, metrics, and data plane transaction metadata and send them to the Amplify platform for additional insights.
 In the platform, API consumers and API providers gain visibility into the performance and behavior of the assets discovered in the data plane.

-#### Utilities - to be reviewd
+#### Utilities

 Utilities describes the features of the solution that are developed specifically to help with the open banking solution.
 Utilities include:

 * *Mock Backends*: The solution provides mock backends for all the regulatory APIs.
 The Mock Backend applications are implemented using API Builder and MySQL.
+* *JWE Generator*: The solution provides JWE generator to help organizations test the APIs which require JWE payload.

 Customers can use these components as they see fit and can swap them out for existing functionality or use source data they may have.